0xFernandoDias/0xFernandoDias/README.md

 I'm a front-end programmer and I'm migrating to fullstack web3 development Besides enjoying programming a lot, I like conservative principles so this matches my passion between programming and blockchain.

 What makes my eyes light up is the enhancement of the developer experience, I believe that a developer happy with his stack results in faster delivery of features and higher quality, so my favorite stack is composed of the following technologies: Javascript, Typescript, Svelte, Sveltekit, Vite, Tailwindcss, Windicss, Histoire, Cypress + Moralis, Solidity, Lens, and The Graph.
+MongoDB, Redis.

 I am currently developing a web3 app.